marcelvoss/MVDribbbleKit/README.md

 No dependencies are needed, but **iOS 7 or later** or **OS X 10.9 or later** is required because this wrapper makes use of NSURLSession.

+**Important: it is not recommended to use the current version in production.**

 ## Installation
 ### CocoaPods
 MVDribbbleKit is available via CocoaPods.
 Simply add this to your Podfile: `pod 'MVDribbbleKit', '~> 1.0'` and install it with `pod install`.
 Boom!